Connect with others who understand.

 • Seeds

-Importantly, a high-fiber diet may irritate the stomach and worsen nausea for some people living with Hodgkin lymphoma or non-Hodgkin lymphoma.
+It’s important to note that for some people living with Hodgkin lymphoma or non-Hodgkin lymphoma, a high-fiber diet can irritate the stomach and worsen nausea, diarrhea, and constipation.
 In these cases, your doctor may recommend a low-fiber diet instead.

-• Half of your plate should include vegetables — the more colors, the better.
+• Half of your plate should be filled with fruits and vegetables — the more colors, the better.

-• One-fourth of your plate should contain protein, such as chicken, fish, or legumes.
+• One-fourth of your plate should have protein, such as chicken, fish, or legumes.

-• One-fourth should contain a healthy starch, such as brown rice, quinoa, or sweet potato.
+• One-fourth of your plate should contain a healthy starch, such as brown rice, quinoa, or sweet potatoes.

 Your meal should also contain a healthy fat like olive oil, avocado, nuts, or seeds.
-Fruit can be enjoyed with a meal or as a snack, along with a source of protein or fiber to help control blood glucose (blood sugar) and feel full.
-For instance, try pairing:
+You can also enjoy fruit with your meal or as a snack.
+Pair it with something that has protein or fiber to help control blood glucose (blood sugar) and keep you feeling full.
+For instance, try combining:

 • Apple slices and almond butter